lammps/lammps/doc/src/Python_usage.rst

 Executing LAMMPS commands
 *************************

-Once an instance of the :py:class:`lammps`, :py:class:`PyLammps`, or :py:class:`IPyLammps` class is created, there are multiple ways to "feed" it commands.
+Once an instance of the :py:class:`lammps <lammps.lammps>`, :py:class:`PyLammps <lammps.PyLammps>`, or
+:py:class:`IPyLammps <lammps.IPyLammps>` class is created, there are multiple ways to "feed" it commands.
 In a way that is not very different from running a LAMMPS input script, except that Python has many more facilities for structured programming than the LAMMPS input script syntax.
 Furthermore it is possible to "compute" what the next LAMMPS command should be.

 .. tabs::